Monday, May 1, 2017

 Monday, April 17, 2017

 I have often said that sharing a meal could change the world.
 Imagine sitting with total strangers and having your senses and your soul nourished.
-Well, I had the great fortunate to do just that, with old friends and friends I had not seen for some time.
+Well, I had the great fortune to do just that, with old friends and friends I had not seen for some time.
 We laughed, we talked, we ate and then we started it all over again.
 A good time was had by all.
 Start those meals, just because and change our world one bite at a time!.

 Friday, April 7, 2017